dj-urg/data-mirroring-dash-application/README.md

 ## Usage

-1. Select the social media platform (TikTok or Instagram) from which you have downloaded your DDP.
+1. Select the social media platform (TikTok, Instagram, or YouTube) from which you have downloaded your DDP.

 2. Upload the relevant DDP files:
 - For TikTok: `user_data.json`